bil-bal/financr/README.md

 The actual amounts (price column and monthly limit) will be encrypted through the Fernet (symmetric encryption) algorithm and a secret key and everytime they get looked up, or downloaded as a .csv file they will be decrypted.

 Finally, you can view graphs for your data to help you visualize the expenses.

+## Built with

+- HTML
+- CSS
+- Python
+- PostgreSQL

+## Modules used

+- Django
+- Cryptography
+- Pygal

+## To do

+- Add new features.